Dr Henry Wood

 Profile

-In 2013, I joined the Colorectal Cancer Research Group in Leeds, where as well as my own research, my duties involved the management and development of genomic research in the group, with particular responsibility for bridging the gap between the wet lab scientists and bioinformatic analysis.
+In 2013, I joined the Colorectal Cancer Research Group in Leeds, where as well as my own research, my duties involved the management and development of genomic research in the group, with particular responsibility for bridging the gap between wet lab scientists and bioinformatic analysis.

 Responsibilities